tinymce/tinymce-docs/_includes/integrations/react-quick-start.md

     <a id="bundle" class="anchor"></a>
     * Bundle {{site.productname}} with the React application using a module loader (such as Webpack).

-{% include integrations/bundling-react.md depth='2' %}
+{% include integrations/bundling-integration.md package="tinymce-react" depth='2' %}
 {% endif %}
 6. Test the application using the Node.js development server.
     * To start the development server, navigate to the `tinymce-react-demo` directory and run: